mozilla/irlpodcast/content/about.md

             <img src="/images/bridget-todd.jpg" srcset="/images/bridget-todd-high-res.jpg 2x" class="credits-image" alt="Bridget Todd">
             <h3>Bridget Todd</h3>
             <p>
                 Bridget is the host of IRL, and a prolific writer and speaker on safer and more equitable digital experiences.
 She is also the host of her own award-winning podcast, <a href="https://www.tangoti.com/" rel="nofollow">There Are No Girls On The Internet</a>.
-Until 2023, she was the communications director of the gender-justice advocacy group, <a href="https://weareultraviolet.org" rel="nofollow" >UltraViolet</a>.
+Previously, she was the communications director of the gender-justice advocacy group, <a href="https://weareultraviolet.org" rel="nofollow" >UltraViolet</a>.
             </p>
         </li>
         <li class="credit">